 Courses and Credit distribution

 The required number of credits as specified in the syllabus/regulations must be acquired by the student to qualify for the degree.
-A student shall accumulate a minimum of 80 credits for the successful completion of the ………………. programmes.
+A student shall accumulate a minimum of 80 credits for the successful completion of the ……MSc Physics…………. programmes.